mizanicst1234/mizanicst1234/README.md

 ## 🛠 How to use / Install this README

-1. Create a file named `README.md` in the root of your GitHub profile repository (the repo must be named exactly like your GitHub username: `mizanurrahman`).
+1. Create a file named `README.md` in the root of your GitHub profile repository (the repo must be named exactly like your GitHub username: `mizanicst1234`).
 2. Copy the content of this file into that `README.md`.
 3. Commit and push — GitHub will render the README on your profile automatically.